Eligibility Requirements

 Marriage and Divorce

-A name can be legally changed without a court petition when done for a marriage or divorce.
+A name can be legally changed without a court order through marriage or divorce.
 Marriage license clerks can update an individual’s surname on the marriage certificate to match their spouse’s, if requested.
 Divorce court clerks may also restore a maiden name during the divorce process, which will be reflected on the divorce decree.[7]

 Both forms can be used to prove that an individual’s name has been legally changed when updating records with government agencies.